aospapp/aosp/frameworks/compile/libbcc/README.rst

   performance *at the same time*. libbcc attempts to address these design constraints.

 * it supports on-device linking.
-Each device vendor can supply his or her own runtime bitcode library (lib*.bc) that differentiates his or her system.
+Each device vendor can supply their own runtime bitcode library (lib*.bc) that differentiates their system.
 Specialization becomes ecosystem-friendly.

 libbcc provides: